mfpjayb/munster-docs/docs/directives.md

 `view:for-item` | `v:for-item`

 It allows developers to set the variable name of the list item and display it in view.
-If no list item directive is provided it is `$item` by default.
+If no list item directive is provided, it is `$item` by default.

 Here's an example on how to use list item directive: